sharonytlau/blog/content/blog/2021-12-05-a-week-on-html/index.md

 ---
-title: "A week on HTML"
+title: "A Week on HTML"
 date: "2021-12-05"
 description: "Finishing HTML foundations and a simple project"
 ---